BioInvent - translating cancer antibody biology into innovative immuno-oncology therapies.

 BioInvent strives to contribute to the development of more effective cancer treatments.
 The Company occupies a prominent position within the understanding of the biological and immunological aspects of cancer treatment and has a unique platform for identifying and developing new types of antibodies against the relevant target structures.

 BioInvent is developing antibodies specific for regulatory T-cells and tumour-associated myeloid cells, both of which are expected to have synergies in combination with currently available checkpoint inhibitors.

 Five focus areas for our value creation

-BioInvent’s strategy is to leverage its expertise in antibodies and cancer biology to develop immuno-oncology drugs that significantly improve the treatment of cancer diseases.
+BioInvent’s strategy is to leverage its expertise in antibodies and cancer biology to develop immuno-oncology drugs that significantly improve the treatment of cancer diseases and prolong cancer patients' lives.
 This is accomplished through collaborations with large pharmaceutical companies, academic research groups, networks of clinical specialists and research foundations.
 The goal is to create value for the Company’s shareholders based on successful drug development and subsequent revenue streams from existing and future commercial partners.

-Five focus areas are deemed essential to the Company’s continued success – high-level science, professional product development, commercial focus, good risk management and financial sustainability.
+Five focus areas are deemed essential to the Company’s continued success – high-level science, professional product development, commercial focus, sound risk management and financing.